-SBA Communications holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+SBA Communications holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 Lamar Advertising Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Lamar Advertising Company carries the stronger setup — intact trend against SBA Communications's broken trend.
 That leaves a split case: the structural lead stays with SBA Communications, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.